-The Arkansas Division of Environmental Quality (ADEQ) identified two facilities in Oklahoma reasonably anticipated to impair visibility significantly at the Caney Creek Wilderness Area: OG&E Muskogee Generating Station and WFEC Hugo Generating Station.
+The Arkansas Division of Environmental Quality (ADEQ) identified two facilities in Oklahoma reasonably anticipated to impair visibility at the Caney Creek Wilderness Area: OG&E Muskogee Generating Station and WFEC Hugo Generating Station.
 A four-factor analysis was performed by the Hugo Generating Station and can be found in Appendix E. No controls were found to be cost efficient enough to consider further.
-Muskogee Generating Station converted two coal-fired units to natural gas in response to Planning Period 1 after 2016, the year used for source analysis.
-Therefore, no further analysis was required of Muskogee Generating Station (further description can be found in Section 5).
-DEQ consulted with ADEQ and shared four-factor analyses as requested.